|

 to explore and enjoy.
 A great place to visit and enjoy nature.

-The pictures below were all taken in 2002 with my 2.0 MP digital
+The pictures below on this page were all taken in 2002 with my HP315

 camera. |